 Matching questions give you two columns — concepts, commands, or protocols on the left, and their definitions or use-cases on the right.
 You drag each left item to its correct match.
 These appear on most certification exams and punish superficial memorisation.

-Explanation: The correct answer is Option A, which accurately pairs each switching feature with its purpose: Spanning Tree Protocol (STP) prevents loops in a switched network by blocking redundant paths; VLAN Trunking Protocol (VTP) manages the addition, deletion, and renaming of VLANs across the network; EtherChannel aggregates multiple physical links into a single logical link for increased bandwidth and redundancy; Port Security limits the number of MAC addresses allowed on a switch port to prevent unauthorized access; Dynamic Trunking Protocol (DTP) automatically negotiates trunking between switches; and Rapid PVST+ provides fast convergence for each VLAN using multiple spanning tree instances.
+Explanation: Which accurately pairs each switching feature with its purpose: Spanning Tree Protocol (STP) prevents loops in a switched network by blocking redundant paths; VLAN Trunking Protocol (VTP) manages the addition, deletion, and renaming of VLANs across the network; EtherChannel aggregates multiple physical links into a single logical link for increased bandwidth and redundancy; Port Security limits the number of MAC addresses allowed on a switch port to prevent unauthorized access; Dynamic Trunking Protocol (DTP) automatically negotiates trunking between switches; and Rapid PVST+ provides fast convergence for each VLAN using multiple spanning tree instances.
 The other options contain incorrect pairings, such as mixing up STP with VLAN management or EtherChannel with loop prevention.

-Drag and drop the PDU names on the left to the correct OSI model layers on the right.
+Drag and drop the syslog severity levels on the left to their corresponding names and meanings on the right.

 +15 more scenario questions available